The technology transforming financial services and beyond

 However, the global financial crisis of 2007-2008 engendered a steep decline in the public’s trust of the traditional financial institutions on which the global economy had come to rely so heavily.
 In the wake of this worldwide economic collapse, and many believe in response to it, a whitepaper was published in 2008 by a mysterious individual (or group of individuals) under the pseudonym Satoshi Nakamoto.
 The paper described a peer to peer electronic currency system that used maths and cryptography to authenticate and protect transactions of value, without the need for any trusted third parties such as banks.
-Bitcoin, and the many virtual currencies which have since been devised, are all built using Distributed Ledger Technology (DLT), or blockchain technology, as it is commonly referred to.
+Bitcoin, and the many decentralized web technologies which have since been devised, are all built using Distributed Ledger Technology (DLT), or blockchain technology, as it is commonly referred to.

 Put simply, a blockchain is a type of database that is replicated over a network of computers, which uses software code to ensure that each participant’s view of the shared database matches the view of all the other participants.
 Check more out from the experts at Soda PDF as they have information about the software used.
 Blockchains store information in batches, called ‘blocks’ that are linked together in a chronological fashion to form a continuous line: metaphorically, a chain of blocks.
 If you make a change to the information recorded in a particular block, you don’t rewrite it.
 Instead, the change is recorded in a new block, showing that ‘X’ changed to ‘Y’ at a particular date and time.